TheBevyFlock/bevy_cli/bevy_lint/docs/reference/lint-module-docs.md

 # Known Issues

-This is an optional section that describes what false-negatives and false-positives this lint may have.
+This is an optional section that describes what false negatives and false positives this lint may have.
 (Usually to justify why a lint is in the `nursery` group, though not always.)
 If possible, make sure to link to the issue in the
 [issue tracker](https://github.com/TheBevyFlock/bevy_cli/issues) so users can comment on it.